Acow337/simple-db/lab5.md

 `BTreeLeafPage.java`.
 For convenience, we have created an abstract class in `BTreePage.java` which contains code that is common to both leaf and internal pages.
-In addition, header pages are implemented in `BTreeHeaderPage.java` and keep track of which pages in the file are in use.
-Lastly, there is one page at the beginning of every BTreeFile which points to the root page of the tree and the first header page.
+In addition, header pages are implemented in `BTreeHeaderPage.java` and **keep track of which pages in the file are in use**.
+Lastly, there is one page at the beginning of every BTreeFile which **points to the root page of the tree and** **the first header page**.
 This singleton page is implemented in `BTreeRootPtrPage.java`.
 Familiarize yourself with the interfaces of these classes, especially `BTreePage`, `BTreeInternalPage` and `BTreeLeafPage`.
 You will need to use these classes in your implementation of the B+Tree.

 Your first job is to implement the `findLeafPage()` function in `BTreeFile.java`.
 This function is used to find the appropriate leaf page given